-Maintain the patients’ charts, maintain the nursing unit supplies.
-Perform the task for patient admission, transfer, discharge, and preoperative and postoperative procedures.
+Maintain the patients’ charts, maintain the nursing unit supplies, and perform the tasks for patient admission, transfer, discharge, and preoperative and postoperative procedures.

-Interacts effectively with the nursing and medical staff, and patients, visitors and other hospital departments.
-Functions, responsibilities, qualifications, and accountability, reflecting autonomy of practice.
+Interact effectively with the nursing and medical staff, patients, visitors, and other hospital departments the functions, responsibilities, qualifications, and accountability, reflecting autonomy of practice.